TaylorJadin/jadin.me/content/posts/2023/07/spinning-up-a-pretty-old-wp-site-using-docker-compose/index.md

 For reasons, I needed to spin up a very old WordPress site using Docker today.
 I'm writing this blog post mostly just to jot down the compose file so I have it handy in the future.

 Digging through the [oldest tags for the wordpress image on DockerHub](https://hub.docker.com/_/wordpress/tags?page=123) it looked like 4.1 was the oldest version available, so I went with it.
-For the database, I went with the last version of MySQL version 5.
+For the database, (after some trial and error) I ended up using the last version of MySQL version 5.
 Then I fired up a docker environment from the Reclaim Cloud marketplace.

 ![a screenshot of the reclaim.cloud marketplace, specifically the Docker Engine CE installer](marketplace.png)